bar-assistant/docs/docs/setup/index.md

     restart: unless-stopped

   # Reverse proxy all web services
+  # API, Salt-Rim and Meilisearch containers must be accesible from your browser
   # You can remove this service if you already have a reverse proxy somewhere in your stack,
   # but you will need to manually setup the configuration
   # Check included nginx.conf for reference